Homepage of the site 'What to do with your life?'

 •

-It is largely the family social network that determines a person's success.The American model of the 'self-made man' is an exception put forward to hide the statistically significant reality.
+The American model of the 'self-made man' is the exception highlighted to hide the statistically significant reality.

-Alternative pedagogies
+Alternative Pedagogies

-... should ensure that every baccalaureate student:
+... should ensure that every high school graduate:

 2) understands and respects the difference between a scientifically established fact and a mere belief.